AlexisDrain/Unity-Arabic-Text/README.md

 # Unity-Arabic-Text
-# Work in progress. will release by October.
+# It basically works.
+I just need a real project to solve all the edge cases.

 TODO:
-- add حروف منفصلة
 - Switch Arabic numbers to English.
 - Keep Tashkeel.
 - a static public function for ingame Arabic converting method.
 - Namespace: ArabicText

+Added.
+Needs Testing:
+- added حروف منفصلة